Fukaya category of Grassmannians: rectangles: Main theorems

-If by contradiction $S_{j\times i}(I)=0$ for some $I$ and $j\times i$ diagram, then by definition of Schur polynomial this means that
+If by contradiction $S_{i\times j}(I)=0$ for some $I$ and diagram $i\times j$, then by definition of Schur polynomial this means that

-where the sum runs over all semistandard Young tableaux $T_{j\times i}$ of the diagram $j\times i$ defined in Section \ref{Section1}.
-Let us assume first that $k$ is even, so that roots of $x^p=(-1)^{p-k+1}=1$ are $p$-th roots of unity.
-Then each term in $S_{j\times i}(I)$ above is itself a $p$-th root of unity, and we have a vanishing sum of a number of $p$-th roots of unity equal to $S_{j\times i}(1,\ldots ,1)$, i.e. the number of semistandard Young tableaux of $j\times i$.
-A result of Lam-Leung on vanishing sums of roots of unity (Theorem 5.2 \cite{LL}) implies that $S_{j\times i}(1,\ldots ,1)$ must be a multiple of $p$.
-On the other hand by Stanley's \textit{hook-content formula} (Theorem 15.3 \cite{S}) we have
+where the sum runs over all semistandard Young tableaux $T_{i\times j}$ of the diagram $i\times j$, as defined in Section \ref{Section1}.
+Let us assume first that $k$ is odd, so that roots of $x^p=(-1)^{k+1}=1$ are $p$-th roots of unity.
+Then each term in $S_{i\times j}(I)$ above is itself a $p$-th root of unity, and we have a vanishing sum of a number of $p$-th roots of unity equal to $S_{i\times j}(1,\ldots ,1)$, i.e. the number of semistandard Young tableaux of $i\times j$.
+A result of Lam-Leung on vanishing sums of roots of unity \cite[Theorem 5.2]{LL} implies that $S_{i\times j}(1,\ldots ,1)$ must be a multiple of $p$.
+On the other hand by Stanley's \textit{hook-content formula} (\cite[Theorem 15.3]{S} and Remark \ref{RemarkThm3} below) we have

-The product ranges over boxes $u$ of the diagram $j\times i$.
-The content of a box at entry $(s,t)$ of the grid is the number $c(u)=t-s$, and its hook number $h(u)$ is the number of boxes of the diagram $j\times i$ below and to the right of $u$ (with $u$ itself counted once).\\\\ Therefore we must have
+The product ranges over boxes $u$ of the diagram $i\times j$.
+The content of a box at entry $(s,t)$ of the grid is the number $c(u)=t-s$, and its hook number $h(u)$ is the number of boxes of the diagram $i\times j$ below and to the right of $u$ (with $u$ itself counted once).